killersite/roo-angularjs/README.md

 roo-angularjs
 =============

-Spring Roo add-on to create and manage Spring MVC actions with AngularJS views
+Spring Roo add-on to create and manage Spring MVC actions with AngularJS views.

+NOTE: Move along... nothing to see here yet...